PBC Primary Biliary Cholangitis

 See testimonials below.

+This is the definitive guide to help patients with PBC beat the condition.
 Treatments for PBC have advanced rapidly in recent years and we are in a better position than ever to completely control it.
 With the information in this book you can make sure you are getting the best possible treatment, and find out what you can do to help yourself.
 Written by one of the world's leading experts on PBC, this book explains all aspects of the condition, from why people get it, to how it is diagnosed in the clinic, how it is treated and how you can beat the symptoms.
 It can be read as a thorough explanation; a textbook for patients.
-Alternatively, with two-minute versions for each of the chapters, you get can all the key facts quickly.
+Alternatively, with "two-minute versions" for each of the chapters, you get can all the key facts quickly.
 The book also has a dictionary of PBC which will help you understand the technical terms and medical jargon that you may encounter.
 The book is also ideal for the relatives and partners of PBC patients to help them better understand their loved one's medical problems.
 It will also be really useful for students, doctors, nurses and other professionals who are encountering PBC for the first time and want to find out more.

 Reviews from Amazon for 1st Edition of PBC The Definitive Guide for Patients with Primary Biliary Cholangitis